TimmannaC/BigData/Elastic Search/introduction_from_CookBook.md

  							Elastic search notes from cookbook

- chapter : 1 Introduction
+ ###   chapter : 1 Introduction
  	- The key concepts in ElasticSearch are
 		- node, index, shard, mapping/type,document, and field.
 	- ElasticSearch can be used both as a search engine as well as a data store.
 	- Some details on data replications and base node communication processes are also explained.
 	  - Every instance of ElasticSearch is called a node.
 	  - Several nodes are grouped in a cluster.
-	  - A common approach in cluster management is to have a master node, which is the main reference for all cluster-level actions, and the other nodes, called secondary nodes, that replicate the master data and its actions.
+	  - A common approach in cluster management is to have a master node, which is the main reference for all cluster-level 	   actions,and the other nodes, called secondary nodes, that replicate the master data and its actions.
 	  - To be consistent in the write operations, all the update actions are first committed in the master node and then 			replicated in the secondary nodes.
 	  - In a cluster with multiple nodes, if a master node dies, a master-eligible node is elected to be the new master node.
 	    This approach allows automatic failover to be set up in an ElasticSearch cluster.
-	  - How it works...
+  #### How it works...
 	- Our main data container is called index (plural indices) and it can be considered as a database in the 				traditional SQL world.
 	- In an index, the data is grouped into data types called mappings in ElasticSearch.
 	- A mapping describes how the records are composed (fields).
 	- Every record that must be stored in ElasticSearch must be a JSON object.
 	- Natively, ElasticSearch is a schema-less data store;
 	- when you enter records in it during the insert process it processes the records, splits it into fields, and 				updates the schema to manage the inserted data.
 	- To manage huge volumes of records, ElasticSearch uses the common approach to split an index into multiple 				shards so that they can be spread on several nodes.
 	- Shard management is transparent to the users; all common record operations are managed automatically in the ElasticSearch application layer.
 	- Every record is stored in only a shard;
 	- the sharding algorithm is based on a record ID, so many operations that require loading and changing of 			records/objects, can be achieved without hitting all the shards, but only the shard (and its replica) that 			contains your object.